Ahmed78613/story-project/README.md

 - Setting up Authentication with jwt.
 - Connecting frontend and backend.
 - Errors occurring with seeing changes depending on browser.
+Firefox slices the token into an array, Safari doesn't refresh the list of tales after publishing, and Chrome works as intended.

 ### Links